-To qualify as a candidate for member of the City Council or Treasurer, you must reside and be registered to vote within the jurisdiction at the time nomination papers are issued .
+To qualify as a candidate for member of the City Council, you must reside and be registered to vote within the jurisdiction at the time nomination papers are issued .
 More specifically, you must be 1) at least 18 years old, 2) a U.S. citizen, 3) a Placerville resident, 4) registered to vote in the city, and 5) you must not be on parole or serving time for a felony conviction.

 Private versus Public